xcart/xcart-docs/_pages/kb_en/modules/related_products.md

 ---
 You can configure your X-Cart 5 store to show a block with the related products (alternatives or additional items) - the so-called “Related Products” block.
 This feature is available through the use of the **Related Products** module by X-Cart team.
 To use the feature, make sure this module {% link "installed and enabled" ref_uEnDBBA7 %}.

-Using the related products feature you can:
+By using the related products feature you can:
 * encourage the customer viewing a product to spend more money by buying a more expensive alternative to the product being viewed;
 * remind the customer about other popular things in which they may be interested (extensions, accessories, warranties, etc.) or recommend related products from other categories;
 * display recommended items in the add-to-cart popup (provided that the "Add to Cart Popup" addon is enabled).